Background

 Diffusion-style dLLMs iteratively denoise entire token blocks with non-causal (often bidirectional) attention.
 At each step, the model sees a globally noised sequence and tries to predict a cleaner one, updating many positions in parallel.
 This offers a natural form of parallel decoding, but comes with several trade-offs.

 From a modeling perspective, the cleanest way to get a high-quality dLLM would be to pretrain it from scratch with a diffusion-style objective.
-But at today’s scales, fully training a non-causal dLLM to match a strong AR baseline (where we have invested multiple billions) is prohibitively expensive, so almost nobody does this in practice.
+But at today’s scales, fully training a non-causal dLLM to match a strong AR baseline (where we have invested many GPU hours and infrastructures) is prohibitively expensive, so almost nobody does this in practice.
 Instead, most recent work starts from a strong AR-pretrained checkpoint and then converts it into a diffusion-style model by oftentimes heavy post-training with a denoising objective.
 This AR-to-dLLM conversion introduces two kinds of mismatch.

-- The first is a training objective mismatch.
-AR pre-training sees clean, causal prefixes, while diffusion-style post-training sees globally noised sequences and learns to denoise them.
+- Training objective mismatch: AR pre-training sees clean, causal prefixes, while diffusion-style post-training sees globally noised sequences and learns to denoise them.
 The model is now being asked to serve two different goals, and the resulting distribution shift makes it hard to fully recover AR-level quality.

-- The second is an attention and infrastructure mismatch.
-To denoise whole token blocks in parallel, these methods typically switch from causal masking to non-causal (often bidirectional) attention.
+- Attention and infrastructure mismatch: To denoise whole token blocks in parallel, these methods typically switch from causal masking to non-causal attention.
 That breaks exact KV-cache reuse and many low-level optimizations baked into today’s AR-optimized kernels and serving stacks, and it complicates batching and scheduling in production systems.

 Speculative Decoding